-Infra-Red (IR) remote control sensors are located on the front and the back of the projector.
-The remote control must be held at an angle within 30 degrees perpendicular to the projector's IR remote control sensors to function correctly.
-The distance between the remote control and the sensors should not exceed 8 meters (~ 26 feet).
+Infra-Red (IR) remote control sensor is located on the front of the projector.
+The remote control must be held at an angle within 30 degrees perpendicular to the projector's IR remote control sensor to function correctly.
+The distance between the remote control and the sensor should not exceed 8 meters (~ 26 feet).

-Make sure that there are no obstacles between the remote control and the IR sensors on the projector that might obstruct the infra-red beam.
+Make sure that there are no obstacles between the remote control and the IR sensor on the projector that might obstruct the infra-red beam.